AstroJames/astrojames.github.io/content/notes/Caltech_TeaTalk/index.md

 ---
-title: The Supersonic Turbulent Dynamo
+title: No phenomenology is safe -- surprises from extreme Reynolds number MHD turbulence simulations

-summary: Contributed talk at High Energy Density Laboratory Astrophysics (HEDLA) 2024, in Tallahassee, Florida
+summary: Invited talk at the Caltech TAPIR Tea Talk series
 abstract: ''

 # Talk start and end times.
-date: '2024-05-20'
+date: '2025-04-14'
 date_end:
 all_day: false